luvceylin/ceylinavci/README.md

 ##  What I Struggled With & What I Learned

 ### Challenges:
-- **3D envelope animation:** I had not worked with hover effects before so getitng the envelope to look right and align correctly took a lot of effort.
+- **3D envelope animation:** I had not worked with hover effects before so gettng the envelope to look right and align correctly took a lot of effort.
 - -**Getting CSS Grid to work the way I wanted:**
   I originally tried to use CSS Grid to create a “gallery wall” effect for my envelope art, but I couldn't get it to work.
 The images were different sizes and didn’t align the way I wanted.
 Everything looked too rigid or broken on smaller screens.
 -**Code got very unorganized:*